askomics/flaskomics/docs/template.md

 ## Creating a form

-To create a form, you will first to create a form-ifiable query.
+To create a form, you will first to create a **form-ifiable** query.
 To do so, start with a regular query, and toggle the template ( <i class="fa fa-bookmark"></i> ) button on all attributes of interest.
+Selected attributes will be modifiable in the form.

-After saving the query (<btn><i class="fa fa-table"></i> Run & save</btn>), head to the *Results* page.
+After saving the query with <btn><i class="fa fa-table"></i> Run & save</btn>, head to the *Results* page.
 You will be able to toggle the 'Form' button, creating the form.

 !!!
 Warning
-    The form creation option is restricted to form-ifiable queries.
+    The form creation option is restricted to form-ifiable (meaning, with at least one selected attribute) queries.

 ## Editing the form description